Detox Celery Leaf Pesto

 While not an avid follower of food trends, I have to admit that when I initially scanned through the list of what’s hot for 2018, it immediately got a thumbs up from me.
 It favours aspirational food goals and mindful choices, rather than bizarre ingredients that offer little substance and scant flavour.
-Prompted by the ‘nose to tail’ philosophy, as veggie fans, we now embrace ‘root to leaf’ eating, which I’m more than happy to fall in line with.
-This detox celery leaf pesto supports vegetable centred eating and opens the door to plenty more creative ways of lessening food waste.
-Besides, using leftovers to make something delicious is both savvy and very gratifying.
+Prompted by the ‘nose to tail’ philosophy, as veggie fans, we now embrace ‘root to leaf’ eating, which I’m delighted about.
+This detox celery leaf pesto supports vegetable-centred eating and opens the door to plenty more creative ways of lessening food waste.
+Besides, using leftovers to make something delicious is savvy and very good.

-My mum is a genius at food substitution.
-Perhaps I’ve inherited her genes.
-I hope so.
-After a general kitchen rummage, I managed to gather a few core ingredients that looked like potential pesto candidates.
-A bunch of celery, a handful of Italian parsley, garlic, olives and my latest pantry staple, nutritional yeast.
-After some initial tweaking and tasting, I ended up with the most incredible pesto that also happens to be vegan and cheap as chips to make.
-Feeling rather elated, I celebrated with avo toast.
-So sad, I know, but although small, it was success, nonetheless.
-Of course I added a spoonful of this extraordinarily zesty pesto to the smashed avocado.
-I’m calling it the food with benefits.
+After a quick fridge forage, I managed to gather a few core ingredients that looked like pesto candidates.
+A bunch of celery, Italian parsley, garlic, olives and my latest pantry staple, nutritional yeast.
+After some initial tweaking and tasting, I ended up with this flavourful detox celery leaf pesto.
+It’s also happens to be vegan friendly.
+I celebrated with avo toast with this pesto dolloped on top.

-Cooks notes: Nutritional yeast can be found at most Health food stores.
+Cooks notes: Nutritional yeast can be found at most Health food stores or on-line at Faithful to Nature.
 It has a cheesy taste and is high in Vitamin B1 and 2 and folic acid.
 It’s often used in vegan cooking to replace cheese.
 Substitute with parmesan cheese, if you’re not following a vegan diet.

 - 3 cups celery leaves